sumurthy/Js-Spec-Gen/markdown/chartfill.md

-# ChartFill Object (JavaScript API for Excel)
+# ChartFill Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 Represents the fill formatting for a chart element.